nf-shopify/local-pickup-function/README.md

 ### Prerequisites

-1. Creation of a text metafield on the varirant object to contain local pickup type - namespace: "custom", key: "local_pickup_type"
+1. Creation of a text metafield on the varirant object to store local pickup type.
 ![Location Metafield](https://screenshot.click/27-28-k44go-ugsoz.jpg)

-2. Creation of a text metafield on the location object to contain local pickup type - namespace: "custom", key: "local_pickup_type"
+2. Creation of a text metafield on the location object to store local pickup type.
 ![Location Metafield](https://screenshot.click/27-22-6fbft-5v64v.jpg)